adibalcan/pizza-finder-js/README.md

 1. Go with Google Chrome on a page full of pizzas
 2. Press F12
 3. Select console tab
-4. paste js code (after you edit the list of ingredients) and press enter
+4. Paste js code (after you edit the list of ingredients) and press enter
 5. Scroll on the page and you will see pizzas marked with yellow